This week, a long awaited feature was announced. YAML Multi-stage pipelines in Azure DevOps have gone into public preview.

 In the first post, I created a basic Build and deploy pipeline with the editor in the portal.

-In the second post, a YAML file is created to replace the build and add ARMHelper steps
+Then in the second post, a YAML file is created to replace the build and add ARMHelper steps

 In this post, I want to take this new feature to replace the deploy-tasks and have a full deployment in code.